stimko/riffy/README.md

 riffy
 =====

-Music Collaboration Platform(MCP) built with a scalatra REST API and Angular powered client
+Music Collaboration Platform(MCP) built with node and angular